Saturday, 24 January 2026

 This is where this lens hurts - as with a number of early AI lenses, there was a tendancy to apply a lot of adhesive seals.
 The front name plate has a set screw that reveals a retaining ring sitting on the focus ring - this was impossible to remove even with heat.
 The lens objective itself has the bulk of its lens element (6) housed in a unit that has to be unscrewed from the front - there are lens spanner slots but I don't know why they bothered - the technician who assembled this at the factor has thread locked this so good that I bent one of my thinner spanner tools trying to unseat it.

-So a warning, servicing the optics nor the helicoids is impossible if the lens was assembled in a similar fashion - no heat, accetone nor IPA would break the bonds.
-This is incredible frustrating as this is lens does not appear so often on the 2nd hand market, with about 10,000 lens made based on Roland Vink's data, and any that do appear will almost certainly require servicing given it will nearly be 50 years old.
+So a warning, servicing the optics nor the helicoids is impossible if the lens was assembled in a similar fashion to this copy - no heat, acetone, IPA nor tapping would break the adhesive bonds.
+This is incredible frustrating as this is lens does not appear so often on the 2nd hand market, with about 10,000 lens made based on Roland Vink's data, and any that become available will almost certainly require servicing given it will nearly be 50 years old.
+This is huge shame as the 20mm f/4 AI is a nice little compact lens with nice optical output but an alternative can be found in the Nikkor 20mm f/3.5 AI/AI-S is quite similar in size and optical performance.

 No comments: